Peter Swinburn, Chairman

 Carol Bell is from Felindre, near Swansea, but now divides her time between London and Cardiff.

-She read Natural Sciences before joining the oil and gas industry and has been associated with that industry ever since (either in the industry itself or as an advisor to it in investment banking).
+She read Natural Sciences at Cambridge before joining the oil and gas industry and has been associated with the energy industry ever since (either in the industry itself or as an advisor to it in investment banking).

-As a native Welsh speaker, she is a frequent broadcaster on this energy and other business matters.
+As a native Welsh speaker, she is a frequent broadcaster on energy and other business matters.

-Carol left the City at the end of 1999 and read for a PhD in the archaeology of ancient trade for four years, during which time she kept up her association with the investment and oil and gas world by serving as a member of various boards and investment committees.
+Carol left investment banking at the end of 1999 and read for a PhD in the archaeology of ancient trade for four years, during which time she kept up her association with the investment world by serving as a member of various boards and investment committees.

-Having completed her PhD and published a book, she embarked on a plural career that combines serving on the boards of both international energy companies and charities in the education and cultural sphere.
+Having completed her PhD and published a book, she embarked on a plural career that combines serving on the boards of both international companies and charities in the education and cultural sphere.

-She is also an honorary fellow of Swansea University and the University of Wales Trinity St David.
+She is also the first woman to serve on the board of the Football Association of Wales and is an honorary fellow of Swansea University and the University of Wales Trinity St David.

 On returning to the UK, Geraint has made his home in Penarth, with more time now to follow Welsh Rugby more closely, play golf and keep fit.

 Nicky is Founding Chief Executive of Create, the UK’s leading charity empowering lives through the creative arts.
 Born from the vision she had in December 2002 - Create - designs and delivers creative projects that bring together, upskill and empower the UK’s most disadvantaged and vulnerable children and adults.